Cat and Dog Teeth Cleaning in Gilbert, AZ

 Pet Safety with General Anesthesia

 While you want preventive dental care for your pet, the thought of general anesthesia makes you nervous.
 This is completely normal.
-Professional dog and cat teeth cleaning requires anesthesia.
+Professional cat and dog teeth cleaning requires anesthesia.
 As an AAHA-accredited practice, we minimize any potential risks by following the latest guidelines for both anesthesia and dental care.

 Many pet owners don't give oral health a second thought, but you know "doggie breath" isn't normal.
 You want your pet to have a healthy mouth so they eat well, play enthusiastically, and are a pleasure to snuggle with.
-Scheduling an appointment for a thorough physical is the first step to restoring your pet's oral health and enhancing the bond you share with them.
+Call us or use our online form to schedule an appointment for a thorough physical which is the first step to restoring your pet's oral health and enhancing the bond you share with them.
 Once you're here, we'll address any concerns about your pet's teeth, their overall health, and any risks there may be before we schedule a teeth cleaning procedure.

-What You Should Be Asking About Dog & Cat Teeth Cleaning Procedures
+What You Should Be Asking About Cat and Dog Teeth Cleaning Procedures

 There's a lot of options for pet dental care out there.
 Yet how can you be sure that you're choosing the right veterinarian for you and your pet?
 Learn what questions you should be asking veterinarians by entering your email address below.
-We'll send you a free resource sheet of 10 questions you should ask before your dog or cat's teeth cleaning.
+We'll send you a free resource sheet of 10 questions you should ask before your cat and dog's teeth cleaning.

 Check your inbox for the requested file.